 - Andrés A. Thompson, Centro de Estudios de Estado y Sociedad, Argentina

 - Anthony Tomei CBE, Association of Charitable Foundations, UK

 - Georg von Schnurbein, University of Basel, Switzerland

-- Pamala Wiepking, Erasmus University Rotterdam, The Netherlands,
+- Pamala Wiepking, Vrije Universiteit Amsterdam, The Netherlands

 - Naoto Yamauchi, Osaka University, Japan